 The Employer, as a matter of preservation of work for employees who have historically and traditionally performed work under the crafts and classifications which are common to both this Agreement and the I.A.T.S.E.
-Basic Agreement, agrees that as to bargaining unit work of a type which has not heretofore been subcontracted pursuant to such Agreements, the Employer will subcontract such bargaining unit work to any other person, corporation, joint venture or entity only: (1) if the Employer first notified the Union in writing of its intention to subcontract,
+Basic Agreement, agrees that as to bargaining unit work of a type which has not heretofore been subcontracted pursuant to such Agreements, the Employer will subcontract such bargaining unit work to any other person, corporation, joint venture or entity only: (1) if the Employer first notified the Union in writing of its intention to subcontract, and (2) the direct labor costs of the person, corporation, joint venture or entity who will perform such work under said subcontract are not less than the direct labor costs set forth in this Agreement; or (3) if the Employer lacks the requisite technology, facilities or equipment to perform the work.

-&lt;sup>1 In recognition of the fact that the Union represents motion picture technicians and artisans in Canada, the Employer will notify the Union in advance of projects it intends to produce in Canada and will discuss its intended production plans for Canada with the appropriate Canadian affiliate(s) of the Union.
+1 In recognition of the fact that the Union represents motion picture technicians and artisans in Canada, the Employer will notify the Union in advance of projects it intends to produce in Canada and will discuss its intended production plans for Canada with the appropriate Canadian affiliate(s) of the Union.
 Employer shall not engage in discussions with any other organization representing technical trades in Canada prior to engaging in discussions with the Union and will not authorize third parties to do so.